Brooklyn Hospital Center: 1945-present

 Extensive modernization of the hospital took place after World War II.
 Several mergers occurred, adding to the ever-increasing size of the facility.
 The Raymond Street Jail was on the site of the northern third of the Brooklyn Hospital Center.

 In 1982 they merged with Caledonian Hospital, becoming Brooklyn Caledonian Hospital (and retaining both locations until the Caledonian location was closed in 2003).
 In 1990, the name was changed to The Brooklyn Hospital Center (TBHC).
 In 1998, the hospital became a corporate member of the NewYork-Presbyterian Healthcare System.
 In 2014 it left the NewYork-Presbyterian Healthcare System and affiliated with the Mount Sinai Health System.

 The hospital continued to expand primary and outpatient services as well as acute care services, and in 2013 The Brooklyn Hospital Center became an active participant in NYSDOH's Prevention Agenda 2013–2017.
 Health priorities of the initiative include the Prevention of Chronic Diseases such as Heart Disease, Cancer, Respiratory Disease, Diabetes, and the Reduction of Childhood Obesity.
+In 2008 The Brooklyn Hospital Center received $27,509848 from GME medicare payments.